rosiepiee/rosiepiee/README.md

-HI!!!
-I'm Rose!
-A silly goober who yaps and draws a lot.. if you're reading this, you probably saw me on ponytown so, HI!
-I love making new friends so I don't mind if you come up to chat!

-I use he/she pronouns!! ^_^
+HIIII!!! 🌹

+Rose/Rosie/Chihiro/Amy/Other kins <3

+I'm the ultimate programmer! (as well as the ultimate yapper..)

+ Pronouns: He/Him or She/Her

-I'm usually in the Danganronpa area or chilling near the bakery with my boyfriend!
-(I LOVE HIM SO MUCH!!!)
+You'll usually see me either in the Danganronpa area or outside the bakery with my sister, my friends, or my bf!
+I'm nowhere else unless I'm in my island!
-I'm in a lot of fandoms so if you wanna know, check out my strawpages made by my amazing bf!!
-(He's so talented, omg 🥺❤️)

-I love scenecore AGHH!!!!
-I usually listen to 6arelyhuman and Asteria... (plus others!)
+I love anything scenecore!! ^_^

-Dni list is basic, just don't be insanely weird.. this includes pedos, racists, transphobic/homophobic people, proshippers, and so on.
+Dni list is common sense.. pedos, racists, transphobes/homophobes, proshippers, and so on.
 Idgaf about what you like unless it's BAD...
 (Why did I get dissed on for liking Bluey?
 "Dni if bluey fan.."
 WHAT DID I DO??)
 I block freely if I get uncomfortable....

 I love Sonic, Danganronpa, MLP, Mortal Kombat, TWDG, Parappa, and more!
-(Listed in strawpages!)
+(Listed in strawpages made by my baby ❤️!!)

 99.9% of the time, I'll be on busy.
 I do love making new friends at times, especially with similar interests but I'm usually on pt to chill with my friends and boyfriend.
 You can send whispers but just know I can be pretty awkward and can miss em at times.
 When I'm afk (I'll be on away) You can still send me em and I'll get em when I'm back! ^_^

 (I don't really roleplay as it makes me uncomfortable, pls don't ask.
+RARE times I'll act as my character but I don't full on roleplay.
 I also don't accept random party invites as I'm in one with my sister and boyfriend, so no, I'm not helping you with your island, sorry..)

-Amy Rose, Sonia Nevermind, Kokichi Ouma, and Chihiro Fujisaki (main) kinnie!!!!
+My main kins are Amy Rose and Chihiro Fujisaki but I also kin Sonia Nevermind, Pinkie Pie, Knuckles, and Kokichi Ouma!

 I LOVE OUMOTA, I LOVE OUMOTA SM!!!!!
+ISHIMONDO TOO!!!!!

 I love Kazuichi Souda, probably his biggest fan..
 GULP!

+I'm the only Kazuichi x Chihiro shipper I fear.. pls don't judge as it's a comfort ship for me ☹️

 Don't flirt.. even as a joke pls.....
 I LOVE MY BF!!!!!
 I LOVE MY BF SM!!!!!!!
 MY BABYYYYYYYY!!!